 Chronic overdose

 Adrenal reserve should be monitored and treatment with a systemic corticosteroid may be necessary.
-When stabilised, treatment should be continued with an inhaled corticosteroid at the recommended dose. (see section 4.4: “Adrenal function”).
+When stabilised, treatment should be continued with an inhaled corticosteroid at the recommended dose. (see section 4.4).

 In cases of both acute and chronic fluticasone propionate overdose, salmeterol/fluticasone propionate therapy should be continued at a suitable dose for symptom control.